Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Basic Rules and Legal/wilderness-weather-and-environment.md

 attempt to swim their way clear.
 Other characters can rescue them as if they were trapped in quicksand (described in Marsh Terrain, above).

+### Nonflowing Water
-**Nonflowing Water:** Lakes and oceans simply require a swim speed or successful Swim checks to move through (DC 10 in calm water, DC 15 in rough water, DC 20 in stormy water).
+Lakes and oceans simply require a swim speed or successful Swim checks to move through (DC 10 in calm water, DC 15 in rough water, DC 20 in stormy water).
 Characters need a way to breathe if they're underwater; failing that, they risk drowning.
 When underwater, characters can move in any direction as if they were flying with perfect maneuverability.

+### Stealth and Detection Underwater
-**Stealth and Detection Underwater:** How far you can see underwater depends on the water's clarity.
+How far you can see underwater depends on the water's clarity.
 As a guideline, creatures can see 4d8×10 feet if the water is clear, and 1d8×10 feet if it's murky.
 Moving water is always murky, unless it's in a particularly large, slow-moving river.